 City Clerk's Office

-If you did not license your dog for the 2018-2019 licensing year, you will be responsible for bringing your account current and paying for a license for 2018-2019, as well as, late fees ($1.00 per month from June forward) and a $25 civil forfeiture fee and $7 cost of service fee.
+- If you did not license your dog for the previous licensing year(s), you will be responsible for bringing your account current, including late fees.

 Landlords Provide Notice

 - NH RSA 540 Requires that Certain Landlords Provide Notice of NH Resident Authorized to Accept Service of Legal Proceeding